Maximin Shares Under Cardinality Constraints: Ordered Instances

-\begin{definition} An instance $I = \langle M, N, V, C \rangle$ of the fair allocation problem under cardinality constraints is called an \emph{ordered instance} if each category $C_h=\{c_1,c_2,\cdots,c_{|C_h|}\}$ is ordered such that for all agents $i$, $v_i(c_1) \ge v_i(c_2) \ge \dots \ge v_i(c_{|C_h|})$. \end{definition}
+\begin{definition} An instance $I = \langle N, M, V, C \rangle$ of the fair allocation problem under cardinality constraints is called an \emph{ordered instance} if each category $C_h=\{c_1,c_2,\cdots,c_{|C_h|}\}$ is ordered such that for all agents $i$, $v_i(c_1) \ge v_i(c_2) \ge \dots \ge v_i(c_{|C_h|})$. \end{definition}

-We will now extend some of the main results for ordered instances to fair allocation under cardinality constraints.
-First we present two algorithms, one for conversion from any instance under cardinality constraints to an equivalent ordered instance (\cref{alg:convert}) and one for converting a solution to the ordered instance back to the original instance (\cref{alg:recover}).
-These work in a similar manner to the algorithms of \citeauthor{bouveret_characterizing_2016}, performing the same set of operations individually for each category $C_h$.

-Using these conversion algorithms, we can naturally extend the results of \citeauthor{bouveret_characterizing_2016} to fair allocation under cardinality constraints.
+With the generalized definition, the reduction of MMS-approximation to ordered instances can be extended to cardinality constraints by applying the algorithms of \citeauthor{bouveret_characterizing_2016} to each category $C_h$ individually, as shown in \cref{alg:convert,alg:recover}.

-\begin{theorem} Let $I = \langle M, N, V, C \rangle$ be an instance of the fair allocation problem under cardinality constraints, and $A'$ a feasible $\alpha$-approximate MMS allocation for the ordered instance $I'$ produced by \cref{alg:convert}.
-Then the allocation produced by conversion of $A'$ with \cref{alg:recover} is a feasible $\alpha$-approximate MMS allocation for $I$. \end{theorem}
+\begin{lemma} Let $I = \langle N, M, V, C \rangle$ be an instance of the fair allocation problem under cardinality constraints, and $A'$ a feasible $\alpha$-approximate MMS allocation for the ordered instance $I'$ produced by \cref{alg:convert}.
+Then the allocation produced by conversion of $A'$ with \cref{alg:recover} is a feasible $\alpha$-approximate MMS allocation for $I$. \end{lemma}

-\begin{proof} First, note that creating an ordered instance does not affect any agent's MMS: For any given agent, \cref{alg:convert} implicitly defines a one-to-one mapping on each category $C_h$, corresponding to a permutation of the item values.
-Because the valuations are only interchanged within each $C_h$, the map can be used to convert any allocation between the two instances, preserving feasibility, without changing the value of any individual bundle.
-The MMS of the agent is independent of the valuations of other agents, and so the MMS must be the same in both instances.

-As \cref{alg:convert,alg:recover} are equivalent to those of \citeauthor{bouveret_characterizing_2016} within each individual category, it follows that the value an agent receives from each is at least as high in allocation $A$ for the original instance as in allocation $A'$ for the ordered instance.
-Thus, the agent's total value in $A$ for the original instance must at least be as high as in $A'$ for the ordered instance.
-Neither algorithm will introduce violations of the cardinality constraints, and since the MMS is unchanged between the two instances, it follows that the new allocation is also a feasible $\alpha$-approximate MMS allocation. \end{proof}

-The previous result means that even under cardinality constraints, we need only show the existence of $\alpha$-approximate MMS allocations in ordered instances.
-Since the algorithm for conversion between the two types of instances has a polynomial time complexity, we can produce an $\alpha$-approximate MMS allocation in polynomial time for general instances as long as a polynomial-time algorithm exists for ordered instances.
+Repeating the ordering and deordering procedure for each category does not affect the polynomial nature of the procedures.
+As a result, the reduction to ordered instances holds.